satya-arjunan/visocyteold/Testing/README.md

 Baseline images
 ===============

-ParaView has a large number of tests that involve executing some ParaView functionality and then checking that the resulting image in the RenderView is the same as some reference baseline image to within some tolerance.
+Visocyte has a large number of tests that involve executing some Visocyte functionality and then checking that the resulting image in the RenderView is the same as some reference baseline image to within some tolerance.
 These baseline images are stored in this directory under `Data/Baseline`.
 In many